toby1984/jASM_16/README.markdown

 - to set the origin of generated code, use '.org <address>' or '.origin <address>'

 - to include binary data from a file, use '.incbin "filename"'

+- to include another source file, use '.include "filename"' or '.incsource "filename"'